Cannabis Edible Products Category: Cannabinoids

 The amount of THC in edibles can vary across a single product and across batches made at different times, making it difficult a person to estimate how much THC they consume and how they react.

-Any products seized in Ireland have not been subjected to quantitative analysis, meaning we are are unsure of the amount of THC contained in products and if the packaging correctly shows the dose/strenght.
+Any products seized in Ireland have not been subjected to quantitative analysis, meaning we are unsure of the amount of THC contained in products and if the packaging correctly shows the dose/strength.

 Are there risks?

 Each person will react differently to a substance.
-People may have a different experience if they use cannabis edibles compared to smoking.Learn more about cannabis, the effects and risks here
+People may have a different experience if they use cannabis edibles compared to smoking.You can never be fully sure how you will react and there are always some form of risk.

-The effects a person experiences will depend on multiple factors, such as personal factors, their metabolism, their past experiences or tolerance to the substance, their mental health and the situation in which the cannabis is consumed.
+The effects a person experiences will depend on multiple factors, such as personal factors, their mind-set and mental health, their metabolism, their past experiences or tolerance to the substance, the situation in which the substance is consumed, if they have eaten, the potency of the product, how much is consumed and if the product contains unknown compounds.

 - A person will not feel the effects immediately like smoking cannabis.
 In some cases it could take over two hours before the peak effects are felt.